OpenPPL/ppl.nn/docs/en/cuda-doc/benchmark_tool.md

 ## Cuda Benchmark Tool

-**Note: Openppl.cuda only supports Turing fp16 and int8.
+**Note: Openppl.cuda only supports Turing/Ampere fp16 and int8.
 ONNX model does not need to convert manually, it will be done in inference process. **

 ### Explanation of cuda private args